fractalyze/rabbitsnark/README.md

    This will compile the prover_main binary with OpenMP support for parallelism.
 After the build completes successfully, the binary will be located at `bazel-bin/prover_main`.

+   If you're generating Groth16 proofs using SP1 with Gnark, add the `--//gnark:has_sp1` flag when building.

 ## How to run

 ```shell